Jewish Princesses Reveal Kitchen Secrets

 Street Food Gefilte Fish Bites, Crème Fraiche Vegetable Latkes, Cohen-Tucky Baked Chicken, Princess Pad Thai, Kunafa Middle Eastern Cheese Cake, and Cuban Sweet Corn Soufflé are among the 100 recipes presented in this snappy, spirited collection of recipes.

-Visit skyhorsepublishing.com to learn more about Fine and Tarn and purchase a copy.
+Visit skyhorsepublishing.com to learn more about Fine and Tarn.